-Such a wagon can unload its contents as quickly as possible to either side of the railway track, tilting the body by 45 degrees and simultaneously opening the side.
+Such a wagon can unload the contents as quickly as possible to either side of the railway track, tilting the body by 45 degrees and simultaneously opening the side.
 The body is lifted using pneumatic cylinders.

 Read materials on the topic: